What Makes a Country Truly Combat-Ready?

 🔚 Bottom Line: Readiness Wins Wars

-The greatest threat a nation faces isn’t lack of tanks or planes — it’s the illusion of strength.
-Readiness tells the truth.
+The biggest threat to a military is not a lack of equipment — it’s the illusion of strength.
+Readiness reveals reality.

-That’s why combat readiness is central to our rankings — and why paper militaries get exposed fast.
+That’s why combat readiness is central to the global military strength rankings — and why paper forces get exposed fast.